 All and all, this show kind of understands pacing and realises that most of us don’t have all that much of an attention span so points are introduced, developed over an episode or two, and then we move to the next set piece.
 It isn’t deep story telling by any means but it keeps it fun.
 And the movement forward is always logical.
 We don’t have a whip-lash effect as we jump all over the place but rather we progress to what might logically happen next to a wannabe hero.

 I’m not going into an in-depth analysis of this.
 I started it late because I’m not that in to superhero stories and thought I’d hate My Hero Academia.
 Instead, I’ve smiled and pleasantly enjoyed episode after episode, but I haven’t really thought about it or tried to analyse it.
 I’ve just watched.
 (That said, I haven’t watched the most recent seasons because I kind of have hero fatigue again.)

 So the strengths and weaknesses are the same.
 It is an old story but it’s told well.
 We have an interesting cast, but few of them get enough time to really develop in any meaningful capacity.
 We have some great action, with more or less predictable results.
 There are some super cool powers in this show, but again with such a large cast very few of these ever get a chance to really be explored (with the exception of All Might and Midoriya).

 It’s bright and colourful and the music works.
 If you are generally into super-heroes or kids with powers or just like action sequences, you will probably enjoy this.
-If you are in the mood for something fun and pleasant that you don’t have to think too hard about, you will probably enjoy it.
-If you’re over the good guys are good for the sake of it or are wanting a bit more of a commentary on the hero genre, this one is probably not for you.
+If you are in the mood for something fun and pleasant that you don’t have to think too hard about, you will probably enjoy My Hero Academia.

 Thank-you for reading 100 Word Anime.